 - June 1: The Seven Network launches a new daytime quiz show, Temptation, hosted by Tony Barber.

-- July 9: ABC launches its microwave link between the east and west coasts of Australia, allowing the transmission of program material across the country.
+- July 9: The official opening of the microwave link between the east and west coasts of Australia, allowing the transmission of telecommunications and television program material across the country.
 The launch program is a one-hour special Project Australia – featuring segments contributed from various Australian cities.

 - October 10: The launch of HSV7′s Saturday night variety show Penthouse Club, hosted by Michael Williamson and Mary Hardy, featuring a mixture of variety, comedy, harness racing coverage and, from 1972, the weekly Tattslotto draw.
 It runs until 1979 after changing its name briefly to Saturday Night Live.